 Acid Test Ratio (Quick Ratio)

-Active planning is a dynamic and proactive budgeting process that is collaborative, comprehensive, and continuous.
-An active planning process provides greater visibility into business performance, builds confidence in the numbers, enables data-driven decisions, and increases buy-in and accountability throughout an organization.
-Active planning requires planning software that is easy, powerful, and fast.
-Without all three factors, you’ll need to settle for a static plan that is perhaps outdated, inaccurate, or lacks buy-in from others.
+Active planning is a dynamic and proactive budgeting process that is collaborative, comprehensive and continuous.
+An active planning process provides greater visibility into business performance, builds confidence in the numbers, enables data-driven decisions and increases buy-in and accountability throughout an organisation.
+Active planning requires planning software that is easy, powerful and fast.
+Without all three factors, you’ll need to settle for a static plan that is perhaps outdated, inaccurate or lacks buy-in from others.